cloud-gov/cg-site/_posts/2024-03-07-release-notes.md

 ---
 layout: post
 date: March 7th 2024
-title: "March 7th cloud.gov Change Log"
+title: "March 7th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log

 ## Before digging into the changes...

-* Reminder: Please contact support@cloud.gov to schedule your RDS upgrades if you have not already done so.
+* Reminder: Please contact support@Cloud.gov to schedule your RDS upgrades if you have not already done so.

 ## Customer Facing Changes
 ---

-The audience for this section is developers who maintain applications on cloud.gov and may need to respond to stack or buildpack changes.
+The audience for this section is developers who maintain applications on Cloud.gov and may need to respond to stack or buildpack changes.

 ### CF-Deployment - v38.1.0 to v39.3.0